Brock-P/My-reflective-portfolio/README.md

 Week 10

 What have I learnt this week?
+What I learnt this week was some fundamentals of python.
+This week me and Dev decided to help the group members in our group working on the coding aspect of the project.
+Me and Dev found some videos on the fundamentals of python and some syntax as that was an issue that was facing them this week.

 What do I 'now know' that I did not before?
+What I now know is that python is more simple than I thought it was.
+When looking at code it can become very overwhelming as it seems like a different language.
+However, once you can see that they are just simple statements for a computer to follow it can become much easier to understand.

 What insights have I gained?
+An insight that I gained was how important coding can be.
+Due to a low amount of people learning code and how important it can be an insight that I have made is that coding is a very useful tool.
+For example, it is something I can put on my resume if I continue to follow up in my study of coding which would be very beneficial for me.

 What are (my/the) perceived strengths and weaknesses that I have observed?
+A strength I have observed was my ability to work in a group as I could use my certain knowledge on what I had studied recently to help in the project.
+However, a weakness that I found was that I was not as competent in coding as I thought as various issues arose but was solved thanks to the help of my team members.

 What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+A challenge I observed was more complicated coding.
+As we worked on fixing problems throughout our code I noticed I struggled on content that was more advanced.
+I'm sure if I had put in more time to work on code I would be able to fix these issues however, it was a significant challenge to fix the coding issues but all was solved thanks to the help of my team members.

 What would I do better next time and with what anticipated results?
+What I would do better next time is ask for help when stuck as I was sitting on one issue for much longer than needed.
+This could have been avoided as when my team members came around they solved it quickly.
+What I learned to do was ask for help.
+This would have a result of fixing issues quicker.

 What theory proved to be useful and why?
 What have I learnt from this?
+What proved to be useful this week was my team members many skills in coding.
+Without their ability to code it would have been a stressful week in trying to complete the project as many issues arose that I could not solve.

 week 11